omundy/learn-git-milestones/README.md

 ## Instructions

 1. Review slides 1–37 of the [Git & Github lecture](https://docs.google.com/presentation/d/1vtK6LoqwF4rQQZZy-ovuEgsYUwwMRXsqDVMOjAPSBt0/edit#slide=id.p)...
-1. Complete / check off each task below, creating files and adding content where prompted with ✏️ or  **??**
+1. Complete and check off each task below, creating files and adding content inside the [Completions](#completions) table when prompted with this icon: ✏️
 1. After you finish, celebrate your Git proficiency! 🙌

 #### Notes...